 Cardiovascular diseases are diseases of the heart and blood vessels, such as coronary artery disease (CAD), heart attack, high blood pressure, stroke, angina (cardiac chest pain), and rheumatic heart disease.
 CAD is a disease of the blood vessels of the heart that causes heart attacks.

-See Illustration: Coronary Artery Disease
+See Illustration: Heart and Coronary Arteries

 CAD develops as the blood vessels of the heart become narrowed or blocked.
 When fatty deposits called "plaques" collect along the artery walls, they slow the blood flow to the heart.